Loading...

 1. Network Firewall

-It is important that whichever host you setup 0SNet on, only that host should have access to the protected servers.
-This will require establishing a network firewall on each of the servers.
+It is important that whichever host you setup 0SNet on, only that host has access to the protected servers and configured applications.

 2. Email Address